namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

     * handle meta data like tags, assigning unique ids for the block
     * complex UI like inline drop-down menu
     * …
-* visualize data as network and calendar
+* visualize data as a network and a calendar
 * open-sourced and self-hosted

 ## code & demo